dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 - If the forwarding constructor is also an initializing constructor, then those named field-initializing parameters are added to the forwarding constructor before considering forwarding.
 - If the forwarding constructor declares a parameter (including initializing constructor parameters introduced above) with the same name as a required named superconstructor parameter, it is a *compile-time error*.
 - If the forwarding constructor declares a parameter (including initializing constructor parameters introduced above) with the same name as an optional named superconstructor parameter, then the superconstructor parameter is ignored and no corresponding parameter is introduced in the forwarding constructor
-- If the forwarding constructor declares a parameter (including initializing constructor parameters introduced above) with the same name as a positional superconstructor parameter, call it *originalName*, then, for documentation purposes, the corresponding forwarding constructor parameter uses the name *originalName_n* where *n* is a decimal integer representing for the smallest integer greater than zero which makes the name different from any parameter name declared by the forwarding constructor or by the superconstructor.
+- If the forwarding constructor declares a parameter (including initializing constructor parameters introduced above) with the same name as a positional superconstructor parameter, call it *originalName*, then, for documentation purposes, the corresponding forwarding constructor parameter uses the name *originalName$n* where *n* is a decimal integer representing the smallest integer greater than zero which makes the name different from any parameter name declared by the forwarding constructor or by the superconstructor.
-- If the forwarding constructor declares any named parameters, including if it is an initializing constructor, then all optional positional superconstructor parameters are ignored and no corresponding parameter is introduced in the forwarding constructor..
+- If the forwarding constructor declares any named parameters, including if it is an initializing constructor, then all optional positional superconstructor parameters are ignored and no corresponding parameter is introduced in the forwarding constructor.
 - If the forwarding constructor declares any positional parameters after the superconstructor reference entry, then all optional positional superconstructor parameters are ignored and no corresponding parameter is introduced in the forwarding constructor.
 - Otherwise the forwarded parameters are optional if they are optional in the superconstructor, and if so, they have the same default value, if any.

+In short, we forward all superconstructor parameters that can meaningfully be added to the subclass constructor, omit those which can't, and make it an error if any of those which can't are required parameters.

 Then a super-invocation is added to the initializer list where each such forwarded parameter is forwarded as a corresponding superconstructor argument.

-The constructor may have an initializer list and a body as normal, excapt that the initializer list must not contain an explicit superconstructor invocation.
+The constructor may have an initializer list and a body as normal, except that the initializer list must not contain an explicit superconstructor invocation.

-#### Example
+#### Examples

 The class `ShippableParcel`above could be given an initializing constructor by writing: